 Do you check your spark plugs regularly?
-If no, then you could fall prey to engine sputtering issues.
+If not, then you could fall prey to engine sputtering issues.

-Now that you know that spark plugs are a vital part of an engine and, without them, it may not start at all.
+Now that you know that spark plugs are a vital part of an engine, without them, it may not start at all.

 It’s easy; your car takes more time to start, the engine often misfires and, the fuel economy keeps falling.

 Did you get it now?
 Either repair or replace the spark plugs to increase engine efficacy.